yuninxia/HPCToolkit/CONTRIBUTING.md

 ### The Legal Stuff

-1. We require that all technical changes are made under the [BSD 3-Clause license](https://opensources.org/licenses/BSD-3-Clause) or under the [MIT license](https://opensource.org/license/mit).
+1. We require that all technical changes are made under the [Apache License 2.0](https://opensource.org/license/apache-2-0) or under the [MIT license](https://opensource.org/license/mit).
 Documentation changes must be under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0).
 Data must be under the [CDLA-Permissive 2.0 license](https://cdla.dev/permissive-2.0).

 1. The copyright and license must be specified by headers compatible with the [REUSE Specification](https://reuse.software).
 In most cases this is in a comment at the top of the file, for example: